 Exclusive Events: Culture At The British Virgin Islands

 The British Virgin Isles’ culture has multiple influences—European, African, and Caribbean.
-English is the predominantly spoken language, and is influenced by the vernacular Virgin Islands Creole English.
+English is the predominantly spoken language and is influenced by the vernacular Virgin Islands Creole English.
 Most of the citizens of the British Virgin Islands are descendants of African slaves, but there is also a small population of European descendants.
 You can also enjoy a lot of cultural events that take place on the British Virgin Isles, like the Emancipation Celebrations.
 Commemorating independence from colonial rule, the British Virgin Islands celebrate their freedom every year from 28 July 2020 to 10 August 2020 with events and parades.
-Further, you can also attend the annual British Virgin Islands Music Festival that is celebrated for three days.
+Further, you can also attend the annual British Virgin Islands Music Festival which is celebrated for three days.
 Since sailing is an important activity on the islands, they have the BVI Spring Regatta & Sailing Festival that will be held from 22-25 October this year.

 The Vacation You Deserve

 Enjoy both the calm and fun that the British Virgin Isles offer.
-If you like adventure and water sports, then you must make these islands your next destinations.
-Keep in mind that these islands’ official currency is the US Dollar despite being a British territory.
+If you like adventure and water sports, then you must make these islands your next destination.
+Keep in mind that these islands’ official currency is the US Dollar despite being British territory.
 If you’re on a budget the best way to cut costs is through transportation.
 Make sure to take shared cabs or carpool, but make your safety the priority.
 Try visiting different islands for fascinating views and experiences.